Medical Assessment of the Older Driver

 Neurologic disorders also increase driving risk.
 Specific disorders include

-• Stroke or transient ischemic attack (TIA): Drivers with a single TIA should wait 1 month before resuming driving; those with recurrent TIAs or a stroke should be event-free for at least 3 to 6 months before resuming driving and be cleared by their neurologist or primary care physician.
+• Stroke or transient ischemic attack (TIA): Drivers with a single TIA should wait 1 month before resuming driving; those with recurrent TIAs or a recent stroke should be event-free for at least 3 to 6 months before resuming driving and be cleared by their neurologist or primary care physician.
 Physical examination should be done to assess how residual disability due to stroke may affect driving ability.
 Consider referring those with persistent visual, motor, or cognitive deficits to an occupational therapist-based driving assessment clinic.

 Many other neurologic disorders (eg, Parkinson disease, multiple sclerosis) cause disability and should be monitored by functional assessment and, when appropriate, an on-road evaluation.